By Tony Attwood

 But three songs stood out: “I’ll be your baby tonight,” “All along the watchtower,” and above all, “Drifter’s Escape,” recorded on October 17, 1967

 And “Drifter’s Escape” totally bemused me.
-I loved it, played it and played it, but I wondered why.
+I loved it, played it and played it, but I kept on wondered why.
+What makes this song so special, so important, so amazing?

 Here it is